Jawfish/klink/README.md

 # Klink

-Klink is a social bookmark-sharing and link aggregation platform where users can post, vote, and tag links, as well as sort and filter through these posts.
+Klink is a bookmark-sharing and link aggregation platform where users can post, vote, and tag links, as well as sort and filter through these posts.

 ## About